 Legislation provides the Council with many powers, duties and responsibilities.
 In the interest of efficiency and effectiveness, the Council delegates a number of its powers to committees and officers.
+These delegations are kept together in a delegations register which is held by Greater Wellington.

-8. Council Organisations
+8. Council organisations